codewright-io/tagcat/README.md

 When the tag APIs are used, internally a tag item will be created with an ID, Display Name, and Culture.
 Internally the if the tag is not recognized, it will be created with name and culture metadata.
-Then a reference is created for the specified item to the new tag.
+Then a relationship is created for the specified item to the new tag.

 ## Getting Started

 To run a simple example installation, pull and run the docker image with this command:
 ```
-docker run codewrightio/tagcat:latest -p 5037:5037
+docker run codewrightio/tagcat:latest -p 80:5037
 ```

+Then navigate to http://localhost:5037/swagger/index.html to view the swagger interface.

-This will run the container using a simple SqlLite database.
+This will run the container using a file based SQLite database, so by default data will not persist unless you mount the .db files as volume bind mounts.

-The service also supports PostgreSQL or MSSQL.
+The service also supports PostgreSQL, MySQL, or MSSQL.

 The following environment variables are supported:
 ```